 Other signs that your testosterone is low—gaining weight, losing hair, and a lack of energy can also make your interest in sex decline.

-2. You’re Working Out, But Not Seeing Any Gains
+2. You’re Not Seeing Gym Gains

 “Testosterone stimulates the growth of muscles and increases muscle strength,” says Calvert.
 Your muscle cells have receptors called androgen receptors.
 When testosterone binds to the receptors, it helps your muscles grow.
 But when T levels flag, the muscle can start to degrade.